dil-dabalogh/planforge/SEO_IMPROVEMENTS.md

-# SEO Improvements for PlanForge
+# SEO Improvements for What If Delivered

 ## Summary of Changes